nyunyu122/CHOG_python/README.md

 ## Object orientation in complex form
-If you need to transform object orientation from degree/radian to complex number, see demo_pombe.ipynb.
+If you need to transform object orientation from degree/radian to complex number, see demo_pombe.ipynb (upcoming).

 ## Parameter settings